Mussliadii/Analisis-data-dengan-Python/README.md

 # Dashboard
-This is a dashboard visualizing the air quality at Shinyu station.
+This is a dashboard visualizing the air quality at Wanliu station.

 # Step to Run Dashboard
 packages: pip install -r requirements.txt